Ponali/ArgentumPackages/docs/libocif/README.md

 This is a library: If you're looking for a frontend to use this library on, check [OCIF Tools](../ocif-tools/README.md).

 ## Compatibility
-There isn't any support for dimming characters with alpha values that are strictly between 0 and 1 when showing images on the screen.
+Dimming characters with alpha values that are strictly between 0 and 1 is supported when showing images on the screen.

 Currently Supported codecs: